 In 2017, the operator, the state railway company Israel Railways, decided to use a total of 60 double-decker Desiro HC multiple units with 330 carriages on the railway line between Tel Aviv and Jerusalem, which were to run in units of four and six-carriage trains.
 The six-carriage trains with a length of over 150m offer space for 655 seats.

 The railway line from Tel Aviv to Jerusalem is a 56km new line and as such the first ever electrified line in Israel.
 The pairs of trains that have already been delivered and now run here every day can reach speeds of up to 160km/h.

-As part of the new-build project, a depot was built in Ashkelon to maintain the Desiros HC multiple units already in service.
-Pfaff Verkehrstechnik delivered the material for the depot in 2020 and started the installation on site in December 2020.
+As part of the new-build project, a depot was built in Ashkelon to maintain the Desiro HC multiple units already in service.
+Pfaff Verkehrstechnik delivered the material for the depot in 2020 and started the installation on site in December of that year.
 At that time strict restrictions on entry were in place – therefore the installation was mainly carried out by local subcontractors under the supervision and responsibility of Pfaff Verkehrstechnik.
 Recently, in spring 2022, it was possible to complete the final tests, acceptances and training.

 Use the form opposite to get in touch with Pfaff Verkehrstechnik GmbH directly to discuss any requirements you might have.